idzan/idzan/README.md

 ### Hi there 👋

+⚡ Fun fact: I always have multiple iterations of personal web site.
+Current one is based of WordPress, previous one was static site.

 <!--
 **idzan/idzan** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.